This post may contain affiliate links. Please see our disclosure policy.

-This indulgent no-bake chocolate cheesecake is unbelievably delicious and the perfect make ahead dessert.
-Imagine a buttery oreo biscuit base with a layer of rich, creamy, chocolatey cheesecake, topped with decadent dark chocolate ganache.
+This no-bake chocolate cheesecake is unbelievably delicious and the perfect make-ahead dessert.
+Imagine a buttery Oreo biscuit base with a layer of creamy and chocolatey cheesecake, topped with rich dark chocolate ganache.
 So good.
-This is then all finished off with crunchy maltesters, crumbled flakes and chocolate curls.

 - Why you will love this recipe: